Smoking in North Korea: Tobacco industry

 The tobacco industry in North Korea is substantial, with 53,000 hectares (2.3% of its arable land) dedicated to tobacco cultivation.
 This is the fourth-highest percentage of arable land dedicated to tobacco in the world, with the annual output exceeding 80,000 tonnes, making North Korea one of the top 25 tobacco producers worldwide.
-This is despite 31% of North Koreans being malnourished.
 The best, strongest and most expensive tobacco comes from the north of the DPRK near the border with China.

 There are many North Korean tobacco companies, making some 30 different types of cigarettes, with the biggest tobacco company being the North Korea General Tobacco Corporation.
 Some companies export tobacco to the Middle East and elsewhere, sometimes in partnership with foreign firms.
-For example, the Taedong River Tobacco Company(대동강담배합영회사) and the Rason Shinhung Tobacco Company(라선신흥담배회사), both operating in the Rason Special Economic Zone, are partnered with the Chinese Jilin Tobacco.
+For example, the Taedong River Tobacco Company (대동강담배합영회사) and the Rason Shinhung Tobacco Company (라선신흥담배회사), both operating in the Rason Special Economic Zone, are partnered with the Chinese Jilin Tobacco.
 British American Tobacco also has business in the country, but it has reduced its involvement due to political pressure and public relations reasons.
 During the Cold War, North Korea paid for goods it imported from the Soviet Union with poor quality tobacco.
 Later, during the years of the Sunshine Policy, high-end Pyongyang brand cigarettes were exported to South Korea where they were popular among South Koreans who wanted to express a pro-reunification stance.
 There are some privately owned tobacco factories, some of which are known to produce counterfeit brand cigarettes for export as part of North Korea's illicit activities to earn hard currency.
 North Korea is one of the largest producers of counterfeit cigarettes in the world.

 Leaf tobacco is cheap and can be bought from markets to roll one's own cigarettes.
 Many rural farmers produce homegrown tobacco on their own plot of land, while others steal tobacco from co-operative farms for sale.